dwana49/stupidneurosis/_posts/2014-08-04-stupid-neurosis-quote.md

 ---
 "Y repetía el poeta: 'Creo que siempre es preferible la neurosis a la imbecilidad.'"

-__This line__ comes from the short story *El pájaro azul*, the Blue Bird, first published in the book *Azul* in 1888.
-The author is Rubén Darío, a Nicaraguan poet who started a literary movement that I don't really remember the significance of.
-However, I do remember this story, which I came across while trying desperately to come up with a topic for my final paper.
+__This line__ comes from the short story *El pájaro azul*, the Blue Bird, first published in Rubén Darío's book *Azul* in 1888.
+Darío was a Nicaraguan poet and the founder of a literary movement that I don't quite remember the significance of.
+However, I do remember this story, which I came across while hunting around for a topic for my final paper.
 Here's [the full text](http://www.damisela.com/literatura/pais/nicaragua/autores/dario/azul/pajaro_p3.htm) if you know Spanish and want to soak it in, otherwise tl;dr —

 >Setting: cross between the cast of Rent and the students from Les Mis.
 >